tomblakemore/alien-calculator/readme.md

     vendor/bin/phpunit

-Note: if you receive a permissions error try opening up the permissions on the `cache` and `storage` directories.
+If you receive a permissions error try opening up the permissions on the `cache` and `storage` directories.

     sudo chmod -R 777 bootstrap/cache storage